derryl0925/Dino-Nuggies/README.md

 ## Technologies Used

-- Python for data analysis and predictive modeling
+- Python
-- JavaScript and D3.js for interactive data visualizations
-- HTML/CSS for webpage structure and design
+- HTML
+- CSS
+- matplotlib
+- seaborn
+- pandas
+- numpy
+- flask
+- plotly

 ## Credits

-This project has been a collaborative effort, and we would like to thank all those who contributed data, insights, and technical expertise.
+This project has been a collaborative effort between Ethan Perez and Derrick Lin

 ## License